 - Hey Google, party on Wayne

 The list of smart home devices and appliances that work with Google Assistant is pretty comprehensive and includes Nest, Philips Hue, Samsung SmartThings, Belkin and August.
-Now Nest is returning to Google control, expect much more Assistant functionality too.
+Now Nest is being fused into Google's home division after CEO Marwan Fawaz stepped down, expect much more Assistant functionality, too.

 Weâve pointed out the few big names that arenât compatible below in the âwhat canât Google Home do?â section.